-Alternative 6 would require the use of non-stainless-steel hooks, but not restrict the type.
+Alternative 4 would require the use of non-stainless-steel hooks, but not restrict the type.
 Hooks made of non-stainless-steel should degrade faster in the marine environment then stainless-steel.
 Fish that are gut hooked could theoretically have a greater chance of survival if the hook is made of non-stainless-steel.
 Preventing gut hooking through the use of circle hooks would have a greater impact on discard mortality.

-Sub-alternative 3b would provide the greatest biological benefits to the biological environment, followed by Sub-alternative 3a, Alternative 2, Alternative 1 (No Action),
+Sub-alternative 2b would provide the greatest benefits to the biological environment, followed by Preferred Sub-alternative 2a, Alternative 1 (No Action), Preferred Alternative 4, Sub-alternative 3b, and Sub-alternative 3a.

-Alternative 6, Sub-alternative 4b, and Sub-alternative 4a.
-Sub-alternative 5b and 5a would not provide benefits to the biological environment.